-This section culminates the results and methods presented in previous sections to construct phase diagrams of Eq.~(\ref{BHmodel}).
+This section culminates the results and methods presented in previous sections to construct QMC phase diagrams of Eq.~(\ref{BHmodel}).
 Finite-size scaling of the superfluid stiffness and the structure factor are used to find finite temperature critical points for the solid, supersolid, and superfluid phases.
-We find that the supersolid is present at intermediate hopping even in the presence of disorder.
-But we find two surprising results: 1) The low temperature part of the phase diagram is dominated by phase separation.
-This implies the putative quantum critical point between the solid and supersolid at this chemical potential is masked by phase separation.
-2) Disorder suppresses phase separation to reveal a phase diagram that is at first glance similar to what has been expected from mean field studies.
-But Griffiths effects make the phase diagram fundamentally different from what is expected from zero-disorder cases.
+Finite-size scaling is also used to get the quantum critical points as a function of $t$.
+We find that disorder tends to suppress the supersolid critical temperature over much (but not all) of the phase diagram.
+Our central finding is that the supersolid is present at intermediate hopping even in the presence of disorder.

-Fig.~\ref{fig:phase_diagram_D0} plots the phase diagram of Eq.~(\ref{BHmodel}) in the absence of disorder as determined by QMC.
-Here squares and circles plot the critical temperature determined by finite-sized scaling of the structure factor and the stiffness, respectively.
-Here we see that the solid and superfluid dominate at small and large hopping, respectively.
+The $\Delta=0$ panel in Fig.~\ref{fig:phase_diagram_allD} plots the phase diagram of Eq.~(\ref{BHmodel}) in the absence of disorder as determined by QMC.
+Here squares and circles plot the critical temperature determined by finite-size scaling of the structure factor and the stiffness, respectively.
+We see that the solid and superfluid dominate at small and large hopping, respectively.
 The supersolid is found at intermediate hoppings.